On normal Hopf subalgebras of semisimple Hopf algebras: General results on induction and restriction

-Let $K$ be a Hopf subalgebra of $H$.
-Then the restriction functor from $H$ to $K$ defines an algebra map at the level of characters ring Similarly, the induction functor from $K$ to $H$ induces a linear map
+Let $K$ be a Hopf subalgebra of a semisimple Hopf algebra $H$.
+Then the restriction functor from $H$ to $K$ defines an algebra map at the level of characters ring \bn{equation}\mtr{res}_K^H: C(H) \ra C(K).\end{equation} Similarly, the induction functor from $K$ to $H$ induces a linear map \bn{equation}\mtr{ind}_K^H:C(K) \ra C(H).\end{equation}

 For an irreducible character $\al \in \mtr{Irr}(K)$ let $f_{\al}$ be the central idempotent corresponding to $\al$.
 Similarly if $\ch \in \mtr{Irr}(H)$ then $e_{\ch}$ is the corresponding central idempotent in $H$.
 Consider the commutative algebra $\mtc{Z}(H)\cap K $ as a subalgebra of $\mtc{Z}(H)$ and $\mtc{Z}(K)$.
 Then there are partition of characters $\mtr{Irr}(H)=\bigsqcup_{i=1}^s\mtc{A}_i$ and $\mtr{Irr}(K)=\bigsqcup_{i=1}^s\mtc{B}_i$ such that a basis of primitive idempotents for the above algebra is given by